-- None of the Directors of Widetech have family relationships with any other Directors and/or major shareholders of the Company; - 2.
+- 1. None of the Directors of Widetech have family relationships with any other Directors and/or major shareholders of the Company except for Tan Boon Seng who is the son of Dato' Tan Ting Wong, a major shareholder of the Company; - 2.
 None of the Directors have any convictions for offences (other than traffic offences) within the past 10 years. - 3.
-None of the Directors have conflict of interest with the Widetech Group. - The details of Directors' attendance of Board Meetings during the financial year ended 31 March 2014 are disclosed on page 21 of this Annual Report.
+None of the Directors have conflict of interest with the Widetech Group. - 4.
+The details of Directors' attendance of Board Meetings during the financial year ended 31 March 2015 are disclosed on page 20 of this Annual Report.